SteamedPears/Code-Review/README.md

 The recommended milestones do not make as much sense for our project as for a completely new project, because we already have a working prototype.

-These correspond to the Thursdays beginning 7 February 2013, skipping 21 February (Reading Week).
+These correspond to the Fridays beginning 8 February 2013, skipping 22 February (Reading Week).

 1. Architecture design and goals for Sprint 1.